-Attention Parents, Teachers and Caregivers Focused Healthy Family presents this 6 – Two Hour Workshop Series
+Attention Parents, Teachers, Nannies and Caregivers, Focused Healthy Family presents this 6 – Two Hour Workshop Series

 How to Talk So Kids Will Listen & Listen So Kids Will Talk™ Workshop Series

 developed by award-winning authors Adele Faber and Elaine Mazlish

 - Individual Family Workshops

 - Group Workshops

 - Organization Training Workshops

 Gina and Don Talk About the Book